gvanhavre/ArcheoBM/README.md

 - The point-and-click step are simplified.
 Just hit the Go excavate! button and click wherever you want.
 It allows to click-and-drag to create trenches and shapes.
 - Added the amount or proportion of sites/concentrations found by the archaeologist and through other methods.
 - Revealing the map now shows all three methods in different colors.

+### Heritage
+This new model simulates the work of public officers to prevent the natural degradation of archaeological sites.
+The user defines initial conditions and see how the heritage is kept - or not.
+Some variables can be updated as the simulation goes.
+Users also can send archaeologists to dig out new sites and watch how the officers struggle to manage.
+Give them a little budget allowance.